nlasheras/aoc-2021/README.md

 ### Day 16

 Todays main difficulty was understanding the format of the packets, but after figuring that out the rest was pretty easy.
 I made my own `BITStream` and implemented it with a string of 0s and 1s using `StringIO` for simplicity, but then switched the implementation to read the input bits directly.

+### Day 17

+Didn't have much time today so I implemented a simple bruteforce solution.
+I got the puzzle solution by just letting the brute force solution to run for about 10 seconds.
+Afterwards, I did a bit of thinking to try to do some pruning to speedup the program.
+I got it to 0,3 seconds by just using the easiest possible ranges.